Aleph-Alpha/pharia-engine/OPERATING.md

 podman tag ghcr.io/aleph-alpha/pharia-kernel/pharia-kernel:latest pharia-kernel
 ```

-### Start PhariaKernel Container
+### Start PhariaEngine Container

-In order to run PhariaKernel, you need to provide a namespace configuration:
+In order to run PhariaEngine, you need to provide a namespace configuration:

 1. Create a `skills` folder